Arcade map games

 What you can do from the homepage

 The homepage is the real front door of the product.
 It is not a detached marketing page.
-You can scan the daily card, compare the game families, and launch a live round from the same place.
+Arcade map games now lead the page, followed by daily play, practice packs, and the older quiz, map, and ranking families.

 That matters because different players arrive with different goals.
 Some want one clean benchmark run, some want map repetition, and some want a slower comparison game.
 The catalog is meant to make those routes obvious.